Utku-U/Alibaba-GenAI-Cloud-Analysis/README.md

 ---------------------

 # Alibaba-GenAI-Cloud-Analysis

-🔔 Attention:
-Please note that the explanations and analyses provided in this repository incorporate personal insights, system-level interpretations, and domain knowledge.
-Rather than generating random models or superficial metrics, this project deeply investigates the Cloud-Native system architecture behind the GenTD dataset.
-The ultimate goal is to map background infrastructure processes to concrete, production-ready engineering solutions.

 📦 Data Collected & Preprocessing
 All downloaded .tar dataset files are extracted, loaded as .csv formats, and managed globally inside a Python dictionary named dataframes.